Protonull/LinuxMintSetup/BLUETOOTH.md

 # Bluetooth Issues

-Yes, you installed it without checking Bluetooth, you're an idiot, but you *did* find a fix.
+Yes, you installed LMDE without checking whether bluetooth works, you're an idiot, but you *did* find a fix.

 ## The issue